Conclusion and Next Steps

 - Work with high school policies, counselors and measures to effectively advise FGLI students on college/career choice and success.
 There is substantial incentive for this to happen.

 - Schedule reviews with all participating Texas universities to offer specific recommendations for changes that will improve the outcomes for FGLI students.

 - Call on the Texas state legislature to more explicitly consider FGLI student performance and engagement when allocating the Texas Grant funds.

 The Report Card author, ScholarShot, will make these efforts, however, these can be greatly enhanced when the Texas public adds its voice and influence to do the same.
 Through these actions, our joint effort can create a better future for our FGLI students and our public welfare throughout Texas.
-This is the intent of the Texas University Report Card, and we ask for your help to effect change for the lives of so many.
+This is the intent of the Texas University Report Card, and we ask for your help to effect change in the lives of so many students.